lamnhh/freelancer-server/README.md

 - `POST /api/transaction/:id/review`: add review to a transaction.
 Request body: `{ review }`.

+## Refund Requests

+- `POST /api/refund/:id`: create a refund request for transaction `id`.
+Request body must contain a string `reason`.

+- `POST /api/refund/:id/approve`: approve/reject the refund request on transaction `id`.
+Used by admins only.
+Request body must contain a boolean `status`.

 ## Notifications

 - `GET /api/notification`: get all notifications of the current user.